What’s ARA ?

 ARA Records Ansible playbooks and makes them easier to understand and troubleshoot.

 ARA saves playbook results to a local or remote database by using an Ansible callback plugin and provides an API to integrate this data in tools and interfaces.

-# Create a python3 virtual environment and activate it so we don't conflict # with system or distribution packages python3 -m venv ~/.ara/virtualenv source ~/.ara/virtualenv/bin/activate # Install Ansible, ARA and it's API server dependencies pip install ansible ara[server] # Tell Ansible to use the ARA callback plugin export ANSIBLE_CALLBACK_PLUGINS="$(python -m ara.setup.callback_plugins)" # Run your playbook as usual ansible-playbook playbook.yml
+# Install ARA and Ansible for the current user python3 -m pip install --user ansible "ara[server]" # Tell Ansible to use the ARA callback plugin export ANSIBLE_CALLBACK_PLUGINS="$(python3 -m ara.setup.callback_plugins)" # Run your playbook ansible-playbook playbook.yml

 If nothing went wrong, your playbook data should have been saved in a local

 You can take a look at the recorded data by running

 That’s it !